-Ongoing claims MUST be made as soon as a meeting happens and no later than eight weeks after the date of invoice.
+Ongoing claims MUST be made as soon as a meeting happens and no later than thirty days.
 Late claims will incur in a 10% surcharge.

 Services available from Education Centres to support the work of networks

-In addition to acting as the nominated centre for a given TPN, the network of Education Centres generally can provide meeting rooms and Centre facilities locally on request.
+In addition to acting as the nominated centre for a given TGA, the network of Education Centres generally can provide meeting rooms and Centre facilities locally on request.
 When using commercial venues rather than an EC (i.e. hotel rooms) the cost will have to be justified.
 The following charges will apply:

 As these funds come from public monies, activities supported/funded under the scheme must be ‘open’ to all relevant teachers.
-Each local branch, in association with the local Education Centre, will therefore be required to notify all schools in its catchments area of the planned activity.
+Each local branch, in association with the local Education Centre, will therefore demonstrate how they have notified all schools in its catchment area of the planned activity.

 Financial records are maintained by the nominated Education Centres concerned.
-Local branches of a network may open a bank account (if they do not already have one).
-They are obliged to submit invoices and receipts, coded according to proposal, in support of any claims made by them.
+As payments are made on a vouched basis local branches are obliged to submit invoices and receipts, coded according to proposal, in support of any claims made by them.
 National Executives and branches should maintain and retain all relevant records as these are subject to audit and examination.

 If an event requires the payment of lecturer fees or expenses in respect of travel and/or subsistence of participants/lecturers, DES guidelines for such payments will apply in all cases.
 To comply with Revenue regulations Education Centres are obliged to pay lecturer claims directly; the appropriate deductions will be made at source.
-Please refer to Appendix 1 in this regard.
-For claim forms to be used by either lecturers or participants please see Appendices 2 and 3.
-Your attention is drawn to public service regulations on T&S; in particular please note that the mileage rate reduces after 6437 Kms.
+Please refer to current TES Rates in this regard.
+For claim forms to be used by either lecturers or participants please use updated templates available on www.tpnetworks.ie .
+Your attention is drawn to public service regulations on T&S; in particular please note that the mileage rate reduces after 6437 Km.
 Individuals should note that this figure is cumulative and aggregated across all publicly funded activities.

 No funding for foreign travel is to be sanctioned.
 With regards to lecturers coming from abroad their participation must be sanctioned beforehand by the TPN Steering Committee in order to refund their expenses.
 The cost of the lecturers will be included in the calculation of the overall allocation to the TGA which will not exceed the agreed national levels.

-It is strongly recommended that all events be evaluated and that evaluation forms be retained by the National Executive or local branch of the network as appropriate.
+It is required that all events be evaluated and that evaluation forms be retained by the National Executive or local branch of the network as appropriate.
 Evaluation sheets must be made available to BEC or the DES/TES as required (Appendix 5).